oktadev/okta-blog/_source/_posts/2022-10-11-angular-dependency-injection.md

 ## Dependency Injection when configuring external dependencies

-Now that we have a better understanding injection tokens and when to use the different configuration options, you may want to check out the post, [Three Ways to Configure Modules in Your Angular App](/blog/2022/02/24/angular-async-config).
-This post covers configuring modules and Okta configuration demonstrating the different concepts covered within in this post in real-life use cases.
+With a better understanding of injection tokens and when to use the different configuration options, next you may want to check out the post, [Three Ways to Configure Modules in Your Angular App](/blog/2022/02/24/angular-async-config).
+This covers configuring modules and Okta configuration demonstrating the different concepts covered within in this post in real-life use cases.

 ## Learn more about Angular Dependency Injection

-This post is a high-level overview of Angular's DI system.
-As you can already see, this powerful system has many different configuration options and a lot of complexity.
+This article offers a high-level overview of Angular's DI system.
+As you can already see, it's a powerful system with many different configuration options and a lot of complexity.
 As a result, even though Angular has these configuration options, using the most straightforward approach will make troubleshooting and maintenance easier.

 Let us know in the comments below if you want to see more information about Angular's DI system.
 Since this was a quick overview, I didn't cover providing to different injectors, injector resolutions, resolution modifiers, and new capabilities in Angular v14.
 I am happy to dive into more detail on these topics!